virresh/coala-quickstart/README.rst

 coala-quickstart is a tool that helps users to quickly get started with coala.
 It can generate a ``.coafile`` (
 `coala <https://github.com/coala/coala>`__'s configuration
-file) that is tailored perfectly for your project without any interaction.
+file) that is tailored to your project.
 This supports projects in several languages, including popular languages such as C/C++, Python, JavaScript, CSS, Java.

+Please note that you will want do manually adapt the configuration to your needs!

 -----